mihaifm/broom/readme.md

 A sample file has been provided as an optional download.
 This can be installed as a mod directly with MO2/Vortex.

-To make you own, simply create a file having the *.broom* extension, archive it and drag the archive into MO2/Vortex (for MO2 you might want to put the file inside a recognized folder e.g. scripts, otherwise MO2 might complain about Data directory being invalid)
+To make you own, simply create a file having the *.broom* extension, archive it and drag the archive into MO2/Vortex (for MO2 you might want to put the .broom file inside a recognized folder e.g. scripts, otherwise MO2 might complain about Data directory being invalid)

 The configuration file should contain a list of [glob patterns](https://en.wikipedia.org/wiki/Glob_%28programming%29) matching the files you want to get rid of: